Marbletown, New York

 The Benjamin Goldman Law Office

 The Benjamin Goldman Law Office is a New York State law firm that focuses on traffic violations.
-Whether it's speeding, reckless driving, or passing through a red light, the Benjamin Goldman Law Office can assist you.
+Whether it's speeding, reckless driving, or leaving the scene of an accident involving an animal, the Benjamin Goldman Law Office can assist you.
 We have been honing our craft for over a decade, and provide nothing but the best possible service to our clients.
 The Marbletown Town Court is one our law firm is very familiar with.
 Should you retain our firm, we can even appear in court on your behalf.
 Our goal is to help you lessen the consequences of receiving a ticket.
 We offer a complimentary consultation, so please feel free to reach out to us at any time.

 Points Reduced or Money Back Guarantee*